Battle of Noirmoutier (1794): Vendean Army

-The Vendean garrison left by Charette to defend the island of Noirmoutier was 1,500 men strong according to the royalists Lucas de La Championnière and Le Bouvier-Desmortiers, 1,800 for General Turreau and 2,000 according to the anonymous memoirs of the military administrator.
+The Vendean garrison left by Charette to defend the island of Noirmoutier was 1,500 men strong according to the royalists Lucas de La Championnière and Le Bouvier-Desmortiers, 1,800 for Turreau and 2,000 according to the anonymous memoirs of the military administrator.
 These numbers are variously taken up by historians: Jean-Joël Brégeon and Gérard Guicheteau give 1,500, Yves Gras and Jean Tabeur 1,800, Émile Gabory and Lionel Dumarcet 2,000.
 This garrison was under the orders of Alexandre Pineau du Pavillon.
 René de Tinguy was governor of the island, Benjamin Dubois de La Guignardière, former captain of Soullans' national guard, was commander of the main town, Louis Vasselot de Reigner was commander of the castle and Bernard Massip was second in command of the garrison.
 Hyacinthe Hervouët de La Robrie commanded 500 men in Barbâtre.
 Other leaders included Louis Savin, Jean Jodet, Pierre Gouin, Gazette de La Limousinière, Joseph Béthuis, Loizeau, Barraud père and fils de La Garnache and the parish captains Barraud de Saint-Hilaire-de-Riez and Barraud du Perrier.

-Maurice d'Elbée, former generalissimo of the Catholic and Royal Army, is also present in Noirmoutier after having taken refuge there on the 2nd or 3rd November because of his serious wounds received at the battle of Cholet.
+Maurice d'Elbée, former generalissimo of the Catholic and Royal Army, is also present in Noirmoutier after having taken refuge there on the 2 or 3 November because of his serious wounds received at the battle of Cholet.
 He was accompanied by his wife, Marguerite-Charlotte Duhoux d'Hauterive; his brother-in-law, Pierre Duhoux d'Hauterive; and his friend Pierre Prosper Gouffier de Boisy.
 The place of his asylum is not well known.
 According to his grand-nephew, Charles-Maurice d'Elbée, and the Marquise de Bonchamps, he was lodged in the Jacobsen Hotel, then in the house of Madame Mourain.
 According to François Piet, he lived in a house called La Maduère.